openpharma/rbqmR/README.md

 that we require the posterior event probability for a new participant to be in the range 0.5 to 0.75 inclusive to be at least 50%.

-> When using a Bayesian Hierarchical Model, the probabilties associated
+> When using a Bayesian Hierarchical Model, the probabilities associated
 > with credible intervals are generally lower than those associated with
 > similar frequentist models.
 This is because BHMs permit more sources
 > of variation.
 Here, the BHM permits variation between the response